Listen to the podcast

 You may want to read:

 Grandpa was a careful, meticulous, and skilled gardener.
-I’m not sure if a weed ever stayed in his garden more than a day.
-From sunup to sundown he tended his garden.
+I’m not sure if a weed ever stayed in his garden for more than a day.
+From sunup to sundown, he tended his garden.
 Though he did many other things with his life, he had a particular passion for gardening.

 The most obvious way to do this is by assessing his wife.
 I want to know how his performance as a husband has affected her.
 I do not ask him about these things because more objective data is sitting in the room with us.
 It’s her.

 We see this idea more clearly in Ephesians, as it pertains to our Savior.
-He’s the model for all husbands, who are called to lay down their lives for their wives.
+He’s the model for all husbands, whom Paul calls us to lay down our lives for our wives.
 And “dying” for your wife is a necessary characteristic when talking about the art of husbandry.

 We are familiar with the first part of this text—husbands love your wives as Christ loved the church.
 Though we see what Christ did—He laid down His life—we don’t talk as much about what He gets in return for His work.
 What is the harvest?
 What is the fruit that Christ receives for His work?

 I know that your wife has issues.
 The doctrine of sin informs me about this.
-My wife has problems too, but that cannot be my starting point.
+My wife has problems too, but whatever they are, it cannot be my starting point.
 I mean, who is not messed up?